5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/05_xhci_unsupported.md

 ## Which `XHCI-Unsupported.kext` to use?

-If you determined that you USB 3 is not working and that neither the Device-ID is supported by macOS nor attaching to the XHCI Controller via  IOClass is working, you need `XHCI-Unsupported.kext`.
+If you determined that USB 3.x is not working and that neither the Device-ID is supported by macOS nor attaching to the XHCI Controller via IOClass is working, you need `XHCI-Unsupported.kext`.
 But which one?
-There are 2 versions.
+There are 2 variants, the original kext by Rehabman and a fork by daliansky.

 ###  `XHCI-Unsupported.kext` by Rehabman